 Enterprise Risk Management

 Organizations are faced with a wide variety of potentially adverse outcomes.
 Such outcomes are referred to collectively as risks in this module.
-This module aims to provide an examination of the essential elements of risk management as well as the concept of enterprise risk management (ERM).
+This module examines the essential elements of risk management and the concept of enterprise risk management (ERM).
 Enterprise risk management refers to a comprehensive, organization-wide approach to identifying, measuring, and managing the various risks that threaten the organization’s objectives.

 Continued after outline and schedule…

 Module One: Enterprise Risk Management

 - Risk Management Policy

 - Risk Management Oversight

 B. Categories of RiskBusiness-Wide Risks